 The only form of legal online Wyoming gambling is off-track betting.
 Wagers may be placed on horse races through sites and mobile apps offered by TVG, TwinSpires, and BetAmerica.

 Daily fantasy sports sites appear to be legal in Wyoming.
 The state legislature and attorney general have avoided the issue.
-Daily fantasy sites assert that they fall under the Wyoming’s skill gaming laws.
+Daily fantasy sites assert that they fall under Wyoming’s skill gaming laws.
 DraftKings, FanDuel, Yahoo!, and CBS Sports are among the companies that accept action from Wyoming players.

 Types of Live Wyoming Gambling